 That nutritious profile is good news for your garden, too.
 When your compost is ready to be applied, avocados’ wide variety of nutrients might contribute to your compost’s role in building healthier soil, preventing soil erosion, and improving your plants’ health in your yard.

 If you’re not composting, that’s OK.
-You can still reuse your avocado pits and skins in these other ways.
+You can still reuse your avocado in these other ways.
+There are plenty of uses for avocado skins and pits.

-Before you can compost avocado pits and peels, or turn them into your next work of art, you need a delicious recipe to use up the green goodness inside!
+Before you can compost or recycle avocado peels and pits, or turn them into your next work of art, you need a delicious recipe to use up the green goodness inside!

 Let’s take a quick break from discussing decomposed avocados and talk about something a little more delicious: dirt cups.
 Pudding, that is.
 Despite being known as a childhood classic, it’s proven by science that dirt cups ain’t just for kids.